hugozap/react-samy-svg/README.md

   <Proxy select="#Star" stroke={this.state.strokeColor}> </Proxy>
 </Samy>
 ```
-In the previous code, the stroke attribute of the element with id "star" is set to the value of `state.strokeColor`
+In the previous code, the stroke attribute of the element with id "star" is set to the value of the state property `strokeColor`

 The .svg file can evolve separately as long as the selectors used by the `Proxy` elements are valid :star2: :star2: :star2: